DigitalCurrencyProgramming/Comp541Coin/README.md

 Comp541Coin (CDC)

-The fastes and most efficient (in the future) coins!
+The fastest and the most efficient (in the future) coins!